The five dimensional transformed Weyl$-$Yang$-$Kaluza$-$Klein theory of gravity: The Reduced Actions from the Transformed WYKK Theory

 together with the equations (\ref{changecurv}) and (\ref{relations}).
-This is the easy way, if one wants to obtain field equations from implementing the variational principle to the action after computing the Ricci scalar by only considering (\ref{beren}).
+This is the easy way, if one wants to obtain field equations from implementing the least action principle to the action after computing the Ricci scalar by only considering (\ref{beren}).